Lecrapouille/OpenGLCppWrapper/README.md

 avoiding storing an additional VAO and all its VBOs needed for drawing a cube.

-### What else ?
+### What else in this API ?

-Not shown in examples, in future, this API will manage FrameBuffer and different textures type such as 1D, 3D, Depth.
+Not shown in this tutorial but in future this API will manage FrameBuffer and different textures type such as 1D, 3D, Depth.

 This API also includes features which are not directly in relation with wrapping OpenGL routines.
 It allows: